openshift/distributed-tracing-qe/tests/e2e-otel/tailsamplingprocessor/README.md

 - **Expected New Traces Per Sec**: 20 - Expected trace rate for memory management
 - **Policy Evaluation**: OR logic - Trace is sampled if ANY policy matches

+## 🔍 Verification

+The verification is handled by [`verify-traces.yaml`](./verify-traces.yaml), which:
+- Queries Tempo for traces that match the sampling policies
+- Validates that error traces are consistently sampled
+- Confirms latency-based sampling works correctly
+- Ensures service-specific sampling is applied
+- Verifies span count filtering functions properly

 ## 🧹 Cleanup

 The test runs in the `chainsaw-tailsmp` namespace and all resources are cleaned up automatically when the test completes.